Scottsdale Police Officers are essential to the City of Scottsdale community - patrolling the city to protect life and property,

 preventing and deterring crime, enforcing laws and assisting our citizens.
 Some officers serve in specialized units

-Minimum requirements include a high school diploma or GED; applicants must be U.S. citizens age 20 years and 6
+Minimum requirements include a high school diploma or GED; applicants must be U.S. citizens and age 20 years and 6

 The Scottsdale Police Personnel Unit reserves the right to change this process.

-Those who make it through the entire process are hired as Police Officer Trainees and paid entry-level salary while attending an 18-20 week police academy.
-Upon satisfactory completion of the academy, the trainee is promoted to Police Officer, and begins approximately thirteen weeks of field training.
+attending an 24-26 week police academy.
+Upon satisfactory completion of the academy, the trainee is sworn in as a fully certified Police Officer, and begins approximately twenty weeks of field training.

 Trainees serve an 18-month probationary period from the date of hire.

 The Scottsdale Police Department hires qualified candidates who are currently State of Arizona certified police

-The Scottsdale Police Department hires qualified candidates who are currently out-of-state certified police officers.
 Potential waiver candidates must be successful in all phases of the police officer hiring process outlined above

 The City of Scottsdale is an Equal Opportunity Employer